Emergency Medicine and Pharmacology for Primary Care

 - No-shows and early departures are considered a cancellation: No refunds will be issued.

 All lodging cancellations must be made directly with the lodging venue.
 Please refer to your lodging confirmation for contact information and policies.

 Register & Book Your Lodging Early!
-The MCE reduced room rates will be available to registered attendees up until October 13, 2022 (based on availability).
+The MCE reduced room rates will be available to registered attendees up until May 1, 2024 (based on availability).
 Our allotment for reduced room rates may sell out before this date.
 We urge you to secure your lodging reservation as early as possible.
-Reduced rates will also be offered for 3 nights pre and post-program dates (based on availability).
+Reduced rates will also be offered 3 nights pre and post program dates (based on availability).

 Room Reservation Guidelines – The lodging reservation link has been created for the MCE Conference continuing medical education program, and only guests that are registered for this CME conference are eligible to use this site in order to access discounted rooms and/or theme park tickets (if applicable).

 - Attendees must register within (7) seven days of booking MCE discounted lodging to avoid cancellations or increased nightly rates (depending on Hotel/Resort policy).

 - We allow a maximum of 2 room reservations per registered attendee, based on availability and rates at the time of booking.